vedant25bsa10093-tech/Smart-Home-Electricity-Estimator-/Project_Report.md

 ## 9. Future Work
 •⁠  ⁠Add CSV export and simple plotting (matplotlib) •⁠  ⁠Add household profiles (multiple rooms)
-•⁠  ⁠Integrate with a smart meter API for real-time data •⁠  ⁠Add tariff slabs and time-of-use rates
+•⁠  ⁠Integrate with a smart meter API for real time data •⁠  ⁠Add tariff slabs and time of use rates

 ## 10. Conclusion
 This project provides a simple yet practical tool for everyday users to estimate electricity consumption and make better decisions to reduce bills.
-It demonstrates the application of basic programming concepts—data structures, file I/O, modularization, and arithmetic computations—towards a real-world problem.
+It demonstrates the application of basic programming concepts data structures, file I/O, modularization, and arithmetic computations—towards a real world problem.